- “Super Lawyers,” IP Litigation, 2004-2006, 2011-2013

 Marc is well-versed in strategies for coordinating the interplay between patent litigations and Inter Partes Review proceedings filed with the PTAB.
 Marc has also litigated numerous other types of commercial litigation cases in a variety of jurisdictions, including antitrust violations, trademark and copyright infringement, business torts, commercial contracts, trade secrets, non-competes, defamation, insurance coverage, technology licensing, professional malpractice, personal injury and securities fraud.
 Marc has significant past involvement with evaluating, structuring, and implementing alternative fee arrangements for commercial and intellectual property litigation cases.

 - M2M Solutions v.
 Amazon.com (D. Del.).
 Lead trial counsel for patent owner asserting patents from its “Remote Asset Management” patent family directed to the Kindle e-reader ecosystem.

 - MZM Solutions v.
-Sierra Wireless, et al (D. Del.).
+Telit Wireless, et al (D. Del.).
 Served as lead trial counsel for a patent owner in eight cases asserting a seminal "Internet of Things" patent family in the wireless space.
 Coordinated the client's defense against related IPR proceedings.